rzhaxibayev/photo_booth/README.md

 flutter_test library is used for Unit testing and [mockito](https://pub.dev/packages/mockito) for mocking objects.

-To run the application plug in the device and run next command on the terminal: flutter run
+To run the application use the latest versions of Dart and Flutter SDK, plug in the device and run next command on the terminal:

+flutter run

 Notes: If you want to run on iOS real device, you should add your Signing certificates and profiles in XCode.